ciberado/iam-workshop/README.md

 ## CLI profiles

 Changing from one user to another is becoming a burden for this lab, so let's define different profiles to make it easier.
+A profile is a way to keep different credentials stored in `.aws/credentials` and applying the desired one for each occasion.

 Remember: this is just a convinience trick for this workshop, **it doesn't make sense to keep a file with credentials belonging to different persons**.